 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Stanford University is among your best bets if you're planning on studying Drama & Theater Arts.
-Grads of the theater program state that they receive average early career income of theater and mid-career income of $70,457.
+Students from the Drama & Theater Arts major at Stanford University get 29.4% above the average college graduate with the same degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Brown University is among your best bets if you're planning on studying Drama & Theater Arts.
 Soon after getting their bachelor's degree, Theater students usually make an average of $41,430 at the beginning of their careers.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Due to Brown's excellent student-to-faculty ratio of 7:1, there are plenty of possibilities for students to interact with their instructors.
 With a low price and fantastic education, Brown University is a great value, earning a position of #2 in Rhode Island.
 The scorecard provides a great overview of Brown University.